Faculty/staff profile

 Lansdowne

-Y 205
+Y 200

 School of Arts and Science

 Eva is a faculty member of the Criminal Justice Program at Camosun College.
-Eva has spent over 20 years studying and working in the field of justice.
+Eva has spent over 25 years studying and working in the field of justice.
 She is a passionate educator, feminist researcher and avid cyclist.

-While studying Criminology and Psychology at Simon Fraser University, Eva began volunteering at the Burnaby Correctional Center for Women.
+As an undergraduate student studying Criminology and Psychology at Simon Fraser University, Eva began volunteering at the Burnaby Correctional Center for Women.
 This experience sparked Eva’s curiosity about gender in the justice system.

 During her time at Simon Fraser University, Eva provided research to the Attorney General’s office on policy topics such as male victims of domestic violence, and intimate partner violence in LGBTQ+ relationships.
-In 2004, Eva completed her Master’s degree in Criminology at Simon Fraser University with a thesis focused on the elevated needs of offenders with Fetal Alcohol Spectrum disorder.
+In 2004, Eva completed her Master’s degree in Criminology at Simon Fraser University with a thesis focused on the elevated needs of offenders with Fetal Alcohol Spectrum Disorder.

 Eva has worked as a community parole officer in Vancouver specializing in relapse prevention therapy with sexual offenders.